20 Customer Feedback Management Tools You Can Use to Build Better Software

 Aha price: Starts at $39 per month per user for the ideas portal, which is the feedback collection system.
 It's $59 per month per user for the roadmapping feature and the ideas portal together.
 They also offer a 30-day free trial and discounts for young startups.

 Ideal use case: Aha is for product management teams at large SaaS companies that want to crowdsource ideas and set product strategies.

 Read more: Aha vs. Savio: how do they compare?

 Roadmunk is an end-to-end visual roadmapping software tool aimed at organizing customer feedback for product management.
 It allows you to direct feedback from several sources into a single repository where you can prioritize it and decide what to build next.
-Roadmunk features two prioritization templates—values vs. effort and RICE—to help you choose what to build next.
+Roadmunk features two prioritization templates—values vs. effort and RICE—to help your roadmap workflow.